'Challenge, change and new opportunities: the exciting next chapter'

 Discussion Topics covered:

-There will be interactive sessions discussing:
+There were interactive sessions discussing:

-Covid-19: We have a number of excellent speakers, as well as time for our members to: share their stories of the last seven months, discuss learning and innovations, explore recovery and resilience, and set the priorities for the coming year.
+Covid-19: We had a number of excellent speakers, as well as time for our members to: share their stories of the last seven months, discuss learning and innovations, explore recovery and resilience, and set the priorities for the coming year.

 Governance Strengthening: The new President of Malawi, Lazarus Chakwera, has spoken candidly in his State of the Nation Address about corruption and the need to strengthening governance systems across Malawian life.
 This is the SMP’s Year of Governance Strengthening, and we are keen not to miss this opportunity to explore how to use the bilateral relationship to strengthen governance in both our nations.

 The New Digital World: For all the many and varied challenges Covid has thrown us, there have also been new opportunities, innovations and breakthroughs.
 Digital communications technology has changed how all of us work and live.
 Just within the SMP, it has revolutionised our ability to listen to many different Malawian stakeholders at the same time, from across the country.
-We want to explore how best we use digital to further enhance the bilateral relationship.
+We explored how best we use digital to further enhance the bilateral relationship.

 Build Back Better: We all want to Build Back Better, but there is little consensus what this looks like at present.
 In the context of Covid, and post-Covid, and with the Scottish Government reviewing its International Development Policy, we will have an open conversation about what we want to keep, and what we want to change in Scottish internationalism.
 From the discussions, we will record video snippets and soundbites which will not only feed into our own thinking, and shared through our communications channels, but will also be fed to the Scottish Government, to feed into its policy review.